Valentos215/Pizza-shop/README.md

 ### Checkout

-Improved checkout page semantics.
+Improved checkout page usability.
 Added some animation and improved ways to interact with the form.